Beetroot Farming in Kenya: Common Asked Questions on Beetroot Farming.

 How many days does it take to harvest beetroots?

 The time it takes to harvest beetroots can vary depending on the variety of the beetroot, the growing conditions, and the desired size for harvest.
 Typically, 60- 80 days after planting, beetroots are ready for harvesting.
+By then, the roots are about 5-10cm in diameter.
+Harvesting is done by pulling the roots from the soil.
+Once can also use a fork to lift them up while ensuring you do it carefully to avoid damaging the beet.

 What post-harvest activities should I follow for my beetroot to last longer?